 - Technical manager or director

 Walden University’s Doctor of Information Technology (DIT) online program can equip you with the skills you need to thrive in today’s IT industry.
-Learn how a doctorate in information technology can take your IT career to the next level.
+You’ll also be able to focus your degree on one of two specializations – Applied Information Technology or Information Technology Leadership.
+Learn more about Walden’s Doctor of Information Technology and how earning a doctorate can take your IT career to the next level.